stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/2-deployments.md

 # Verify the image version
 kubectl describe deployment nginx-deployment | grep Image:

-# Notice the image version is back to nginx:1.20
 ```

+!!! note
+    Notice the image version is back to nginx:1.20

 ### Task 5: Working with ConfigMaps and Secrets

-In real applications, you often need to inject configuration and sensitive data.
+In microservices, you often need to inject configuration and sensitive data.
 Let's see how to use ConfigMaps and Secrets with Deployments:

 First, create a ConfigMap: